Lelie-l/Apple-M0110-Case-for-Unix60/README.md

 # Apple-M0110-Case-for-Unix60
 Magnet-held M0110-style case for a Unix60.
-This is a magnet-held case, with the gasket mount from the original Unix60 preserved.
+This is a magnet-held case, with an added support for a gasket mount.

 **Components needed:**
 - 4mm (diameter) 2mm (depth) neodymium magnet. **(8x)**
 - 20x10x2mm neodymium magnet. **(4x)**
+- 40x5x2mm gasket strips. **(12x)**

 Free to use.
 Can be used for commercial uses, I don't care.